2018 Walsh Cup

 The 2018 Walsh Cup was an inter-county hurling competition based mainly in the Irish province of Leinster.
-It took place in December 2017 and January 2018.
+It took place between December 2017 and January 2018.

 For the first time, no third-level college teams took part.
 10 Leinster counties, plus Antrim, competed.
 Longford and Louth entered the second-ranked Kehoe Cup.

 Wexford were the 2018 champions, beating Kilkenny 3–2 in a free-taking competition after the final ended level on 1-24 each after extra time.

 This was the first inter-county hurling game to be decided by the taking of frees.

 Format

 There are 11 teams, in three groups of 3 teams and one group of 2 teams.
 In the three-team groups, each team plays the other teams once.
 In the two-team group, the teams play each other twice.
 Two points are awarded for a win and one for a draw.

 The four group winners advance to the semi-finals.